ow-mods/ow-mod-man/owmods_gui/HELP.md

 - Head to the "Get Mods" tab to install any mods you want;
 - Press the top center play button to launch the game;
 - You won't believe what happens next.

-## Rainbow mode won't work

-Switch off White theme, the manager simply hue shifts to achieve rainbow mode so the more saturated the color the better.

 ## How do I uninstall it?